shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 **Show Stopper**
 Trigger: Anything
-Reaction: You use your Big Show feature.
+Reaction: You use your Performance Big Show feature.

 ### Subclass Capstone Feature